emidec/emidec.github.io/_pages/hiring.md

 ### 9. How do you get promoted?

-We have a transparent (yearly) process.
-See [https://www.ucl.ac.uk/human-resources/policies-advice/academic-careers-framework-and-promotions-processes/academic-promotions-guidance](https://www.ucl.ac.uk/human-resources/policies-advice/academic-careers-framework-and-promotions-processes/academic-promotions-guidance).
+We have a transparent (yearly) [process](https://www.ucl.ac.uk/human-resources/policies-advice/academic-careers-framework-and-promotions-processes/academic-promotions-guidance).
+I think it works pretty well.

 ### 10. Where can I find more information about UCL?